 Size matters:

 Make the patty a half inch wider than your bun.
-Otherwise it will shrink and appear miniscule, even with toppings.
-Six ounces of meat ought to do it.
-About 3/4 of an inch thick.
+Otherwise when the burger shrinks on the grill it will appear miniscule, even with toppings.
+Six ounces of meat made about 3/4 of an inch thick should be just about perfect!
 Make sure the patty is flat so toppings will stay put.

 Seasoning:

 Always season after forming patties.
-Salt dries out food so add it only to the surface instead of working it in.
+Salt dries out food, so add it only to the surface instead of working it in.
 I use Maldons Sea Salt.
 And love my battery operated pepper grinder because I can handle the burger patty with one hand and season with the other!
-I usually keep seasoning simple, sea salt and pepper.
-The flavor on our burger comes from the toppings and aioli spread.
+I usually keep seasoning simple, sea salt and pepper, most of the flavor comes from the toppings (recipes below)

 Prepping the Grill and Cooking: